BCDevExchange/WORKPLAN/README.md

 unzip the workplan archive to your webserver and chmod 777 the templates_c directory. you will need the php-gd libraries if you want to upload user pictures and chmod 777 the images directory.

-edit the app_settings.php around line 22 to reflect your mysql settings. you can also modify the header text, Logo and footer text.
+edit the phpgen_settings.php around line 21 to reflect your mysql settings. you can also modify the header text, Logo and footer text.

 once done browse to http://yourserver/workplan/